Basic Rules

 Setting the Stakes

 Difficulty can shift as circumstances change.
-Preparation, time pressure, and narrative positioning may all raise or lower the required threshold.
+Preparation, time pressure, positioning, and unexpected complications may all raise or lower the required number mid-scene.
+Communicate these shifts clearly before dice hit the table.

 Reward and Momentum